CAPTAIN-CHOKO/CAPTAIN-CHOKO/README.md

                                 byi !
-                  im usually very "shy" to interact with others so youll just see me           with my friends. rarely with strangers , idm strangers tho sometimes strangers are cool, and sometimes not 🤔
+         im usually very "shy" to interact with others so youll just see me           with my friends. rarely with strangers

                                        💢